AMR-KELEG/backup-AMR-KELEG.github.io/useful-tools.md

+---
+layout: post
+title: A list of commands and useful tools that I would like to bookmark/share
+---

 ## Linux commands
 - `lspci -vvv`:
 	Think of it as if you say **list pci** which shows the different devices connected to the motherboard